MicrosoftDocs/Dynamics-365-Operations.et-ee/articles/fin-ops-core/dev-itpro/analytics/er-backup-storage-templates.md

 ## <a name="supported-deployments"></a>Toetatud juurutused

-Finance and Operations-i versioonis 10.0.5 on ER-mallide varundusmälu funktsioon saadaval ainult pilvejuurutustes.
+Finance and Operations versioonis 10.0.5 on ER-mallide varundusmälu funktsioon saadaval ainult pilvejuurutustes.

 ## <a name="additional-resources"></a>Lisaressursid